Accurate information is the foundation of a functioning democracy

 South Korea study shows COVID-19 vaccines “eroded immune function across an entire country—and likely the entire globe”

-Source: Vigilant Fox, X/Twitter, The Focal Points, Nicolas Hulscher, 2025-11-11 -
+Source: The Focal Points, Vigilant Fox, X/Twitter, Nicolas Hulscher, 2025-11-11 -

 UnsupportedMore research needed to determine if vitamin D helps treat fibroids